jnsaksham/guitarBot/README.md

 These things were developed in my first semester and provided a basis for me to explore my actual research question:
 Can we build a system that learns a robot's physical constraints and composes music suited to its embodiment, instead of what a human would play?

+Currently we can run the following demos:

+demo.py:
+- Users can first select whether they want to demo single chords or chord progressions.
+User can also decide if they want humanPlayable or bot's chords.
+- Single chord: This script inputs the root and chordType from the user and loops four different vesions selected at random from the database.
+The user can then input another chord or the same one.
+- Multiple chords: This script inputs the chord progression from the user and loops four different vesions selected at random from the database.
+The user can then input another chord progression or the same one.